Ingredients We Avoid

 All Artificial Sweeteners such as:

-INGREDIENT | WHY WE AVOID IT | FOUND IN |
+| INGREDIENT | WHY WE AVOID IT | FOUND IN |

 All Artificial Flavours such as:

-INGREDIENT | WHY WE AVOID IT | FOUND IN |
+| INGREDIENT | WHY WE AVOID IT | FOUND IN |

-Artificial or "Natural" Vanilla | Artificial vanilla flavouring relies on a chemical produced compound that mimics the flavour of vanillin.
-It is created using wastes produced in the paper/wood manufacturing industry.
-As it is made from wood, it's classified as a "natural" flavouring. | Many protein powders where vanilla flavour and vanilla type flavours are used |
+| Artificial or "Natural" Vanilla | Artificial vanilla flavouring relies on a chemically produced compound that mimics the flavour of natural vanillin.
+It is often made using by-products from the paper and wood-pulp industry.
+Because it originates from wood, it can legally be classified as a “natural” flavouring, even though it’s not naturally derived from vanilla beans. | Many protein powders where vanilla flavour and vanilla type flavours are used |

 All Artificial Colours such as:

-INGREDIENT | WHY WE AVOID IT | FOUND IN |
+| INGREDIENT | WHY WE AVOID IT | FOUND IN |

 All Gums such as:

-INGREDIENT | WHY WE AVOID IT | FOUND IN |
+| INGREDIENT | WHY WE AVOID IT | FOUND IN |

 All Stimulants such as:

-INGREDIENT | WHY WE AVOID IT | FOUND IN |
+| INGREDIENT | WHY WE AVOID IT | FOUND IN |

 All "Testosterone Boosters" such as:

-INGREDIENT | WHY WE AVOID IT | FOUND IN |
+| INGREDIENT | WHY WE AVOID IT | FOUND IN |

-Tribulus Terrestris | We avoid so called "testosterone boosters" because trying to manipulate hormones can create potential side effects (like acne and mood swings) with no guarantee of benefits.
+| Tribulus Terrestris | We avoid so called "testosterone boosters" because trying to manipulate hormones can create potential side effects (like acne and mood swings) with no guarantee of benefits.
 With tribulus terrestris, it may improve libido, but studies have shown that it has no tangible testosterone-boosting properties and no impact on strength, performance or muscle mass. | So called "testosterone" boosting products |